PHOENIXcenter/Panda-UV/README.md

 </div>

 # Introduction
 Panda-UV is an efficient tool for highly confident fragment assignment in UVPD (Ultraviolet Photodissociation) data.
 Panda-UV is also compatible with common dissociation methods.
-Compared to traditional software, Panda-UV implements two strategies as quality control for matched fragments: spectral calibration and Pearson correlation scoring.
+Compared to traditional software, Panda-UV implements two strategies as quality control for matched fragments: spectral calibration and Pearson Correlation Coefficient (PCC) scoring.

 With its high accuracy and confidence, Panda-UV brings the internal fragments that are prevalent in UVPD data into real-world applications, removing the hurdle of random matching of internal fragments caused by the larger search space compared to terminal fragments.
 With both a GUI (Graphical User Interface) and a CLI (Command Line Interface), Panda-UV is easy to use for a variety of users.
 <hr />